 Sex.
 We were in the middle of doing it.

 Nina DeJong.
-High school friend, part-time girlfriend and full-time Howard Jones devotee.
+A fellow high school student, part-time girlfriend and full-time Howard Jones devotee.

 Car sex.
-That’s what we were doing most nights of 1986.
-We had little choice.
-We still lived with our parents.
-If we wanted some private time together, we had to use my car to get it.
-We’d find a secret place, park in a dark spot, turn off the headlights, listen to our music, steam up the windows and giggle about our near-perfect love.
-We had everything we needed but a house and a bed of our own.
+That’s what we were doing most nights of ’86.
+We had little choice but to do it there.
+We lived with our parents.
+If we wanted private time, we mostly had to use my car.
+We’d find a secret place, park in a dark spot, turn off the headlights, listen to our music, steam up the windows and dream of our near-perfect love.
+We had everything we needed, but a house and a proper bed.

-Yes, if you really want to know, I was buried deep inside her pussy when she asked me to stop and take notice of her new favourite song.
+Yes, I was buried deep inside her when she asked me to turn up her favourite song.
 “This one?”
-I replied, propping up my body with my hands on either side of her head, reaching backwards to turn up the volume on the radio.
+I replied, propping myself up with my hands on either side of her head, reaching back to the volume knob on my radio.

-In 1986, Howard Jones was her crush.
-He had a minor hit years earlier but it was his hairstyle that left a bigger impression on me than any of his songs did.
+In 1986, Howard Jones was her idol.
+He had a minor hit years earlier, but it was No One is to Blame that made him.
+It was his hairstyle that left a bigger impression on me.

-She whispered each lyric of the song as Jones’s words came out of the stereo speakers.
-I listened to them with curiosity.
-They started out with hope and then that hope was broken by the end of each phrase.
+She whispered each lyric of the song as Jones’s words came out of the speakers.
+I listened with curiosity.
+They started with hope, and then that hope was broken.

 You can look at the menu, but you just can’t eat